h-karim/weather-module/README.md

 type=custom/script
-interval=3600  #interval in seconds, change it to whatever you see fit exec= python /path/to/weather.py
+interval=3600  #interval in seconds, change it to whatever you see fit exec= python /path/to/weather.py label= %output%
 ```
-- Make sure you include the module in one of your modules variables
+- Make sure to include the module in one of the modules variables